Skip to main content

 Members

 members can be used to add individual members to your team when you have a use case for a team entity that doesn't correspond exactly to a team on one of your integrations.
-Members support a role so that you can specify if someone is an Engineering Manager, Product Manager, or Designer.
-For example, you can specify:
+Members support roles.
+For example, the following entity includes a member who has the product-manager role and a member who has both the engineering-manager role and manager role:

 openapi: 3.0.1